New Cadet Orientation Camp August 5th RSVP

-Cadets went to Allatoona High School this weekend to work with Keep Cobb Beautiful.
+Cadets went to Allatoona High School to work with Keep Cobb Beautiful.
 The cadets planted trees and had a great time doing it.
-The cadets in ROTC love helping the environment.
+We love helping the environment.

 Area 12 Orienteering Championship

-The orienteering team competed at the Area 12 Championship, which includes the NJROTC units from Georgia and northern Florida..
-Out of the top 16 schools in the area we placed 3rd.
-We will be competing in the National Orienteering Championship in March at Seattle, Washington.
+The orienteering team competed at the Area 12 Championship, which includes the NJROTC units from Georgia and northern Florida.

 Georgia Navigator Cup Orienteering Meet

-Over the weekend our orienteering team competed in the Georgia Orienteering Navigator Cup in Gainesville, GA.
+The orienteering team competed in the Georgia Orienteering Navigator Cup in Gainesville, GA.
 Over 400 competitors from all over the U.S. and Canada traveled to compete in this highly competitive meet.
-We placed 2nd overall, beating the defending national champions Kennesaw Mtn.
-High School and placed runner up to the 2 time National Champions Henry County High School.

 Cadets visited North Cobb High School, where they competed in a brain brawl (academic) competition.
 They were faced with a series of challenging questions that they had to answer before the opposing team did.
 It was a fun learning experience for the Hillgrove brain brawl where we placed 5th.